Viktrols/gai_ua_parser/README.md

 # gai_ua_parser

 This simple parser:
--Accepts a list with car numbers to be checked through API https://baza-gai.com.ua/api -Sends a request to api and receives a json with a response for each of the numbers -Checks for empty values (if an error 404 is returned) -For each of the checked numbers, it returns a fully unpacked json (without values of type dictionary or list) -The results are recorded in excel file "checked_cars.xlsx" (<a href='checked_cars.txt'>Example</a>)
+- Accepts a list with car numbers to be checked through API https://baza-gai.com.ua/api
+- Sends a request to api and receives a json with a response for each of the numbers
+- Checks for empty values (if an error 404 is returned)
+- For each of the checked numbers, it returns a fully unpacked json (without values of type dictionary or list)
+- The results are recorded in excel file "checked_cars.xlsx" (<a href='checked_cars.txt'>Example</a>)

 Description of the task is <a href='task.txt'>here</a>